-See the Department of State’s website for more guidance on applying for a new passport and which documents qualify as evidence of U.S. citizenship.
+Visit the online for more guidance on applying for a new passport and which documents qualify as evidence of U.S. citizenship.

 Children aged 16 to 17 can apply for a passport accompanied by at least one parent or guardian.
 Their parent or guardian must show a government-issued photo ID and certify that they are aware their child will receive a passport.